Arthur Scott Burden: Personal life

 In late 1913, Burden fell twice from his horse and sustained injuries that caused him to be placed under constant care.
 As a result, in May 1921, his brother James filed a petition while his sister-in-law, Cynthia Roche's, was away in London, requesting that he be declared incompetent.
 Later that month, a sheriff's jury found Burden to be "incompetent to care for his person and property."
 Arthur, however, died shortly thereafter, at a branch of the New York Hospital in White Plains, New York, from pneumonia on June 15, 1921.
 He left his entire estate to his widow.
 Coincidentally, ten years later in 1931, his brother James was also injured in a fall, and died the following year of an embolism as a consequence of the fall.

 A year after his death, his widow Cynthia was remarried to Guy Fairfax Cary Sr. and became the mother of two more children, Guy Fairfax Cary II and Cynthia Cary, who married Charles Bingham Penrose Van Pelt, and later, the newspaper publisher Edwin Fairman Russell.
 Russell was previously married to Lady Sarah Consuelo Spencer-Churchill, daughter of John Spencer-Churchill, 10th Duke of Marlborough.

 Descendants

-Through his daughter Eileen, he was the grandfather of Sheila Maynard, a clinical social worker who worked in Islamabad, who married Nicholas Platt (b.
+Through his daughter Eileen, he was the grandfather of Sheila Maynard, a clinical social worker who worked in Islamabad.
+She married Nicholas Platt (b.
 1936), a career diplomat who served as U.S. Ambassador to Pakistan, Zambia and the Philippines.
 They are the parents of New York Magazine restaurant critic Adam Platt, actor Oliver Platt (b.
 1960), and Nicholas Platt, Jr.